 Dr. Spiro wrote one of the major textbooks of gastroenterology–he was one of the most well read and erudite people I have ever met.
 Dr. Marignani was probably the most talented, educated and brilliant people (let alone doctors) I have ever known.
 He loved teaching, medicine, art and culture and I owe him a huge debt for the many medical and life lessons he taught me.

 My current practice reflects several of my commitments.
-First, as I have said, I wanted a pleasant, caring, respectful environment for patient and the staff.
+First, as I have said, I wanted a pleasant, caring, respectful environment for patients and the staff.
 Second, I wanted people to be at ease.
 People generally have a lot of concerns coming to the doctor, and I am very aware of them.

 Colonoscopy itself is a bit intimidating—even for me (speaking from my own personal experience!), someone who has done thousands of them.
 So we’ve designed everything including having a nurse anesthetist there to make the procedure a breeze.